YottaDB/YDBDoc/MessageRecovery/errors.rst

 BADACCMTHD, Invalid access method was specified, file not created

-MUPIP Warning: This indicates that CREATE encountered an invalid access method for the dynamic segment in the current Global Directory, which is defined by the logical name GTM$GBLDIR / environment variable gtmgbldir.
+MUPIP Warning: This indicates that CREATE encountered an invalid access method for the dynamic segment in the current Global Directory, which is defined by the logical name GTM$GBLDIR / environment variable ydb_gbldir.

 Action: Use the Global Directory Editor (GDE) to verify the access method for the Global Directory.
 Look for the use of YottaDB components with different version numbers.